samuelyoon17/boiler_royale/README.md

 ```

 ## Future Scope
-* API Layer: Develop a lightweight Flask/FastAPI wrapper to expose these SQL functions as RESTful endpoints.
+* API Layer: Develop a lightweight Flask backend to serve as the application middleman, exposing core database functions (e.g., match recording, leaderboard retrieval) as RESTful API endpoints.
-* Load Testing: Benchmark the trigger performance with 10,000+ concurrent match insertions.
+* Load Testing: Benchmark the trigger performance with 1,000+ concurrent match insertions.
 * Full-Stack Development & Flexible Hosting: Develop a responsive web frontend to provide a user-friendly interface.
-Concurrently, configure the database container for flexible deployment targets - either migrating to a managed cloud service for scalability or self-hosting on a Raspberry Pi to provide a cost-effective, always-on server for the club.
+Concurrently, configure the database container for flexible deployment targets - either migrating to a managed cloud service for scalability or self-hosting on a Raspberry Pi to provide a cost-effective, always-on server.
+* Product Adoption & Community Impact: Introduce the fully developed system for use by a live competitive gaming community.
+This crucial step will provide real-world performance metrics, concurrency data, and user feedback necessary to validate the architectural choices (Triggers, Indexes) and guide future feature development.

 Contact & Contribution
 * Author: Samuel Yoon